Pyrxx/co10_Escape/readme.md

 * StatusHud - a small HUD element that shows the players health status along other information
 * eli_earplugs - earplugs de-/activated via action menu
-* enginesOff - automatically turns off the engine when you ejecting from a vehicle, so you can double-tap "v" to jump out of a car without stopping it completely
+* enginesOff - automatically turns off the engine when ejecting from a vehicle, so you can double-tap "v" to jump out of a car without stopping it completely
 * IRLasers - AIs using flashlights and IR lasers at night
 * MIL_ClearGrass - clears grass around player on demand
 * PW_HolsterAction - weapon holstering via action menu